MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \item \textbf{MR5: Horizontal Flip}.
 This transformation consists of horizontally flipping (i.e., mirroring) the image, as shown in the example from Figure~\ref{fig:MetamorphicRuntimeLeoRover}.
 The output from the DNN is expected to be mirrored (i.e., negated) from the one obtained with the original image.
+This MR assumes that the DNN uses a frontal camera mounted in the middle of the vehicle, as is the case both of our case studies.

 \end{itemize}